WSBB Blog: Fix Your Bench Weakness

 One of the most frustrating ways to miss a bench is at the lock out point.
 This issue is usually a strength issue, with the triceps, upper back, and posterior shoulder being the muscle groups being the usual culprit.
 To correct these weaknesses, you can use the accessory exercises mentioned in the above paragraphs.
 You can also do some lock out specific work, such as board presses and pin presses.

-during your lift, and coming up with programming schemes to attack those issues.
+When it comes to correcting weaknesses, all it takes is the ability to identify what is happening during your lift, and coming up with programming schemes to attack those issues.
 The strategies listed above will help correct practically any issue you have with the bench press that is non-injury related.
 Two things to keep in mind when you are training the bench press; You can never have strong enough arms, and you can never have a strong enough back.